-This market analysis characterises existing and future residential, commercial, retail, student accommodation and hotel market conditions within the Central Station Precinct.
-It has been prepared by HillPDA consulting as part of the market research and feasibility report into the Central Station SSP Masterplan.
+Section 9.1 provides an overview of the changes which have taken place in the commercial market since 2020.
+This provides recent context to sections 9.2 through 9.8, which characterise existing and future residential, commercial, retail, student accommodation and hotel market conditions within the Central Station Precinct.

+Sections 9.2 onwards were prepared by HillPDA Consulting as part of the market research and feasibility report into the Central Station SSP Masterplan.